stat545ubc-2023/assignment-b3-nickswright/README.md

 This shiny app allows users to examine the mass distribution of the Palmer penguins dataset.
 It shows a histogram of penguins' body mass and a table with the entire dataset.

-Link to the shiny app: https://nicholaswright.shinyapps.io/assignment-b3-nickswright/
+[Link to the shiny app] https://nicholaswright.shinyapps.io/assignment-b3-nickswright/

 ### Assignment B-3
 For Assignment B-3 I selected these 3 features: